How does a reverse mortgage work?

 A reverse mortgage is a loan that is secured against the value of your home.
 It is intended exclusively for homeowners who are 55 years and older.
 It enables them to convert up to 55% of their home’s value into tax-free cash.
 You can use the funds from a reverse mortgage for anything you desire; to cover monthly expenses, pay off debt, renovate your home, or travel – the choice is yours!

 You maintain ownership of your home, and you are not required to make monthly mortgage payments with a reverse mortgage.
-Repayment of the loan is only needed if you chose to sell.
+The repayment of the loan is only needed if you chose to sell.
 The amount you eventually repay will never exceed the fair market value of your home.
 And, if your house increases in value, the appreciation is yours.
 You are merely required to maintain your property and pay the taxes and insurance on it.

 The following criteria will be considered when applying for a reverse mortgage loan: